yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 3:** In Lockpick_RCM, press the `Power` button to select `Dump from SysNAND`.

-> After Lockpick_RCM has finished dumping the keys, the files will be stored in `sd:/switch/prod.keys` and `sd:/switch/title.keys`.
+> After Lockpick_RCM has finished dumping the keys, the files will be stored in `sdcard:/switch/prod.keys` and `sdcard:/switch/title.keys`.

 **Step 4:** Press any button to return to the main menu, then navigate using the `Volume` buttons to highlight and select `Reboot to hekate` using the `Power` button.
 You should now be booted back into Hekate.

 ## Dumping System Firmware

 Some games such as _Mario Kart 8 Deluxe_ require the use of system files found inside the Switch's **System Firmware** to be playable.
-We will now dump the system firmware files from your Switch using **TegraExplorer**.
+We'll now dump the firmware files from your Switch using **TegraExplorer**.

 > **NOTE:** Make sure that your Switch is updated to the latest system version before proceeding with this section.
 > - As of now, the latest system update is version `14.1.2`.